ab604/lung-global-supplement/README.md

 reveals distinct molecular signatures between two non-small cell lung cancer subtypes**

-The column names and contents of the `csv` files are described in the tables below.
+The column names and contents of the `csv` files in the `tables` folder are described below.

 ## Transcript quantification and gene counts